Updated July 30, 2020, 11:45 am

 It’s been a busy year at Marwick Marketing, but the summer months give us time to reflect.
-This week I’ve put together the three biggest misconceptions about Google Adwords that I have heard people asking.
-So let me be your guest and demystify the labyrinth that is Google Adwords.
+This week I’ve put together the three biggest misconceptions about Google Ads (formerly known as Google AdWords) that I have heard people asking.
+So let me be your guest and demystify the labyrinth that is Google Ads.

 The short answer is no, doesn’t matter if you’re spending $50,000 a month on Google Adwords it doesn’t impact your organic ranking.

-Google Adwords (paid search) works on a completely different algorithm to Organic Search (Free natural search).
-Being first on Google Adwords comes down to budget, cost you’re willing to pay per click, ad relevancy, landing page & keyword quality score.
+Google Ads (paid search) works on a completely different algorithm to Organic Search (Free natural search).
+Being first on Google Ads comes down to budget, cost you’re willing to pay per click, ad relevancy, landing page & keyword quality score.
 Organic Search comes down to an optimized website; optimized for speed, UX, mobile, on-site SEO and off-site SEO and having strong content.

-That said, if you had two new identical website with the same level of optimization and one (website X) had the benefit of $50,000 of Adwords a month and the other (Website Z) didn’t, I would expect the Website X with Adwords to index and rank higher, quicker.
+That said, if you had two new identical website with the same level of optimization and one (website X) had the benefit of $50,000 of Google Ads a month and the other (Website Z) didn’t, I would expect the Website X with Google Ads to index and rank higher, quicker.

 Why?
-Because while there is zero connection between Adwords and SEO, by the simple fact you’re providing your new website an steady stream of relevant users to your website Google will see that your website is more popular than Website Z.
+Because while there is zero connection between Google Ads and SEO, by the simple fact you’re providing your new website an steady stream of relevant users to your website Google will see that your website is more popular than Website Z.

 You “should” have a lower bounce rate, many more sessions and users than Website Z. It’s a small metric Google uses compared to the rest of the SEO metrics used for ranking online, but I’d bet on it being right.